Best Supercars Under $200K: What Your Money Actually Gets You

 Chevrolet Corvette Z06 (C8) — The American Argument

 What you’re actually getting: Exceptional performance per dollar, a soundtrack rivaling Italian V8s, and a service network covering every market.
 GM’s dealer network means parts and labor are accessible everywhere.
-Depreciation risk lower than equivalent-performance Europeans.
+Depreciation risk is lower than equivalent-performance Europeans — iSeeCars pegs the Corvette’s 5-year depreciation near 18.7%, among the lowest of any car on sale.

 The honest trade-off: Interior quality, while much improved, still doesn’t match Ferrari or Lamborghini.
 The Corvette brand carries different cultural weight.
 For US buyers who prioritize track performance and dollar efficiency, the Z06 is arguably the best pure purchase.
 For buyers who prioritize the full exotic experience — community, history, European heritage — it’s a different calculation.